Elie-A-98/yeager-dapp/README.md

 **To run on hardhat:**

+1. From the roor dir, build the docker image with this dommand `docker build -t yeager-hardhat -f packages/nft/Dockerfile .`

+Run the image: `docker run -d -p 8545:8545 -t yeager-hardhat`

-1. Run `yarn run run-net-local` from the root dir in a terminal
+*or Run `yarn run run-net-local` from the root dir in a terminal*

 Save the first private key and address
 Also save the network url as it will be used later by metamask

+2. Deploy the contract by connecting (Remix ethereum)[https://remix.ethereum.org/] to the hardhat host (by default it's `http://0.0.0.0:8545`)

+Get the deployed contract address and save it for later

+---
-2. Create a `.env` file under `packages/nft` with the following keys `PRIVATE_KEY` and `ADDRESS` with the valued taken from step 1
+Or Create a `.env` file under `packages/nft` with the following keys `PRIVATE_KEY` and `ADDRESS` with the valued taken from step 1

 Ex:
 ```